麻豆果冻传媒

 About the Renaissance School Initiative

 The Renaissance School Initiative was established by the School District of Philadelphia on January 27, 2010, according to the district鈥檚 website.
 The goal of the initiative is to bring dramatic student improvement through the transformation of some of the city鈥檚 lowest-performing schools.
 To accomplish this goal, the district solicits help from individuals and organizations with a positive track record of turning around struggling schools in Philadelphia.
-Schools are given over to public charters, so the necessary changes can take place internally to bring about the much-needed changes to student achievement.
+These efforts reflect broader national conversations about education reform, including the issues explored in the article 鈥Is School Reform Doing More Harm Than Good?鈥 Schools are given over to public charters so the necessary changes can take place internally to bring about the much-needed improvements in student achievement.
+The district has cited three important components required to meet their goals for all Philadelphia schools, which include:

 • Identifying the lowest-performing schools that will require a transformative change to improve